LalleSX/4chan-x/README.md

 # 4chan XT

-**This repo is work in progress!** Use the build from the [repo this is forked from](https://github.com/ccd0/4chan-x) in the meantime.
+I would prefer that this is merged into [the repo this is forked from](https://github.com/ccd0/4chan-x), but in the mean time, you can try this fork as well.

 PR to upstream: https://github.com/ccd0/4chan-x/pull/3341.